 - In a medium bowl, combine the brown sugar, salt, cinnamon, ginger, and cloves.
 Set aside.

 - In another bowl, beat the eggs well.
 Stir the canned pumpkin and the sugar mixture into the eggs.
 Gradually stir in the evaporated milk.

-- Pour the pumpkin mixture onto the warm crust, and return to the oven, baking for 30 to 40 minutes, or until the center is no longer jiggly – and a knife inserted into the center comes out clean.
-If filling does stick to the knife, bake for an additional 5 minutes and check again.
+- Pour the pumpkin mixture onto the warm crust, and return to the oven, baking for 30 to 40 minutes, or until the center is no longer jiggly - and a knife inserted into the center comes out clean.
+If the filling does stick to the knife, bake for an additional 5 minutes and check again.

 - When done, remove from the oven and cool on a wire rack.
-Allow to cool completely, then cover and refrigerate for for 2 to 3 hours.
-Remove the chilled bars from the pan by pulling on up on the parchment paper.
+Allow to cool completely, then cover and refrigerate for 2 to 3 hours.
+Remove the chilled bars from the pan by pulling up on the parchment paper.
 Cut into squares and serve with whipped cream and chopped pecans.